Complexity Beyond Incentives: The Critical Role of Reporting Language: Introduction

 Third, studies compare sequential (iterative) to direct implementations and quantify the role of menu size and feedback.
 In the lab, \citet{Klijn2019,bo2020iterative} find that iterative deferred acceptance improves stability and welfare relative to direct submissions; \citet{mackenzie2022menu,Bo2024} show theoretically and in experiments that staging choices raises truthful play and assignment quality; and \citet{Haeringer2021} analyze iterative designs that simplify participation. \citet{Stephenson2022} shows that real-time assignment feedback during reporting increases equilibrium behavior in school choice. \citet{Dur2021} analyze sequential Boston mechanisms, finding similar improvements in participant outcomes.
-In higher-education admissions, \citet{Hakimov2023a} show that sequential serial dictatorship facilitates information acquisition about preferences, and \citet{Grenet2022} in the field show importance of a dynamic multi-offer mechanism used in Germany for preference formation. \citet{Gong2024} provide theory and experiment for a dynamic admissions mechanism that achieves efficient and stable outcomes under mild conditions.
-On incentives, \citet{Li2017} establish that a sequential version of Random Priority is obviously strategy-proof, and \citet{Pycia2023} develop a broader simplicity framework clarifying why shrinking menus reduce incentive misperception.
-We contribute to this literature by again documenting superior performance of the sequential serial dictatorship mechanism, but showing that part of the performance is driven by a simpler interface—menus—rather than just stronger incentives.
+In higher-education admissions, \citet{Hakimov2023a} show that sequential serial dictatorship facilitates information acquisition about preferences.
+Field evidence from \citet{Grenet2022} shows the importance of a dynamic multi-offer mechanism for preference formation in Germany. \citet{Gong2024} provide theory and experiment for a dynamic admissions mechanism that achieves efficient and stable outcomes under mild conditions.
+On incentives, \citet{Li2017} establishes that a sequential version of Random Priority is obviously strategy-proof, and \citet{Pycia2023} develop a broader simplicity framework clarifying why shrinking menus reduce incentive misperception.
+We contribute to this literature by documenting the superior performance of sequential serial dictatorship, and by showing that part of its advantage is driven by a simpler interface—smaller menus—rather than by stronger incentives alone.